Theatre

 Become the theatre-makers of the future

-After submitting your application to the University, you’ll be required to either interview or audition.
+After submitting your application to the University, you’ll be required to interview with theatre faculty to be admitted into the Theatre major.

 A rocky river with mountains in the background and, bordered by tree with autumn-colored leaves.